CityOfPhiladelphia/phila.gov/README.md

 1. Push tags on plugins, themes, etc.
 2. In phila.gov repo, run `bin/sshc composer update`.
 3. Run `bin/sshc composer install`.
+4. If you don't see styles, run `bin/sshc composer install` again.
-4. Check out the site locally.
+5. Check out the site locally.
-5. If all looks good, commit and push.
+6. If all looks good, commit and push.
-6. Grab sha of commit from GitHub and paste into new deployment at CodeDeploy.
+7. Grab sha of commit from GitHub and paste into new deployment at CodeDeploy.
 Note that this step will go away soon!